johnnymast/compile-the-linux-kernel/README.md

 cd linux-6.19.6
 ```

-And copy the config file from the current kernel into the new kernel's build path.
+After extracting the source, copy the configuration file from your currently running kernel into the new kernel’s build directory.
+This ensures that your custom kernel starts with the same configuration as your existing one.

 ```bash
 cp /usr/lib/modules/$(uname -r)/build/.config .config